-At long last, a radio telescope on the moon’s far side | EarthSky.org
+At long last, a radio telescope on the moon’s far side

 Can it be done?
 Should it be done?
 The fact is, a radio telescope on the far side of the moon has been a long-held dream of space visionaries.

 A radio telescope on the moon’s far side would have many advantages over a similar instrument built on Earth.
 While large radio telescopes do exist on Earth (the biggest one, currently, is FAST in China), our ionosphere blocks Earth-bound radio telescopes from seeing wavelengths longer than 33 feet (10 meters).
 The moon’s lack of an atmosphere will allow the longer radio wavelengths to reach a telescope built on the moon.
 And the far side of the moon is an excellent site for a radio telescope.
 That’s because the moon itself will block the radio chatter emitted from Earth.
 These advantages will open up a range of wavelengths that astronomers have not been able to explore.
-As Saptarshi Bandyopadhyay of JPL and leader of the Lunar Crater Radio Telescope research team said about Earth’s limiting factors:
+As Saptarshi Bandyopadhyay of JPL, leader of the Lunar Crater Radio Telescope research team, said about Earth’s limiting factors:

 There’s a whole region of the universe that we simply cannot see.

-While there were no stars, there was ample hydrogen during the universe’s Dark Ages – hydrogen that would eventually serve as the raw material for the first stars.
+While there were no stars, there was ample hydrogen during the universe’s Dark Ages, hydrogen that would eventually serve as the raw material for the first stars.
 With a sufficiently large radio telescope off Earth, we could track the processes that would lead to the formation of the first stars, maybe even find clues to the nature of dark matter.

 The team will spend the next two years further developing its ideas, in the hopes that their dreams of a large radio telescope on the far side of the moon will come to life and reveal secrets of the early universe.
 Bandyopadhyay said: